Fire and Ice

 "If I willing give you my life, will you release all you hold captive?"
 Elissa asked again, making sure the Eater of Souls agreed to her offer.

-"I will release all the souls in exchange for your life," Yodoshi answered.
+"I will release all the souls in exchange for your life," Yodoshi quickly answered.

-He moved closer to her, backing Elissa up to the river's edge, drawing Akemi's katana, he thrust it straight into her heart.
+He moved closer to her, backing Elissa up to the river's edge, and drew Akemi's katana.
+He thrust it straight into her heart.

 Elissa uttered a soft gasp as the cold steel pierced her heart.
 She felt her life's blood flow from her as she slowly fell backward into the rushing water.